List of awards and nominations received by Pink

-Pink's seventh studio album Beautiful Trauma was promoted by the single "What About Us", being nominated fo two Grammy Awards.
+Pink's seventh studio album Beautiful Trauma was promoted by the single "What About Us", being nominated for two Grammy Awards.
 The following album Hurts 2B Human was promoted by "Walk Me Home" which won a BMI Pop Awards.
-Her ninth studio album Trustfall witch included the song "Just Say I'm Sorry" with Chris Stapleton winner at the innagural People's Choice Country Awards.
+Her ninth studio album Trustfall which included the song "Just Say I'm Sorry" with Chris Stapleton winner at the inaugural People's Choice Country Awards.

 Pink also recorded film original songs "Bridge of Light" and "Just Like Fire".
 She composed and performed the theme song from The Ellen DeGeneres Show "Today's the Day" winning a Daytime Creative Arts Emmy Awards for Outstanding Promotional Announcement – Image.
 For her live performances she won three Pollstar Awards and two Billboard Live Music Awards.
 She released two documentary film-live album from the tours, including The Truth About Love Tour: Live from Melbourne (2013) and Pink: All I Know So Far (2021), received a nominations at the Grammy Award and Hollywood Critics Association TV Award.

 Pink also received several honors and non-competitive awards.
 Billboard named her 2013 Woman of the Year at the Billboard Women in Music and honored her with the Billboard Icon Award and the Billboard Legend of Live.
 For her songwriting work she was named BMI President's Award and the SONA Warrior Awards.
 She was recognized with the Brit Award for Outstanding Contribution to Music, the MTV Michael Jackson Video Vanguard Award, the People's Champion Award and the IHeartRadio Music Award Icon Award.